Fr4nsy32/off-change-x/README.md

 ⚠️ Sweetalert2 to communicate with the user for validations and a dedicated page to check the currencies you can use.

+📈 Live currency updates on the home page, for each currency a [chart](https://www.chartjs.org/) can be displayed with the rates of the last six months.

 📌 The map can be accessed via the [Mapbox](https://www.mapbox.com/) API using a custom map.
 Partners are displayed as a pin geolocated from the store address;
 the 'Near Me' feature [geolocates live](https://github.com/alexreisner/geocoder) and displays the nearest partner on the map and as a list.